Bissa language

 Bissa (or Bisa (singular), Bisan, Bissanno (plural)), is a Mande ethnic group of south-central Burkina Faso, northeastern Ghana and the northernmost tip of Togo.
 Their language, Bissa, is a Mande language that is related to, but not the same as, a cluster of languages in the old Borgu Kingdom area of Northeast Benin and Northwest Nigeria, including Busa, Boko, and Kyenga.
-An alternate name for the Bissa is Busansi which is used by the Mossi people or Busanga.
+An alternate name for the Bissa is Busansi which is used by the Mossi people and Kusasi people or Busanga.

-Daniel McFarland's Historical Dictionary of Upper Volta refers to them as "intrusive Mande who settled the area along the White Volta below Tenkodogo by 1300.
-Some live across the border in modern northern Ghana and Togo.
-According to some traditions, Rialle, progenitor of the Nakomse line of Mossi rulers was Busansi."

-They are known for their cultivation of peanuts.
-Traditionally, a Bissa man who wants to court a Bissa girl must work in her mother's peanut field, and be able to provide the girl with her own peanut field if they get married.

-The Bissa are divided in three language groups, that is the Barka, the Lebir and the Lere.
-They are further divided into several clans.
-Each clan has a name and an appellation normally called dedaa by the Bissa.
-The appellation is now used as a surname in Burkina Faso.

-Some Bissa live in Ivory Coast.

 Names

 The name is usually spelled Bissa.
 It can also be spelled Bisa, and the name in the Mossi language is Busansi (Singular) or Busanga (Plural); This should not be confused with the Bisa language of Zambia or the Busa language of Nigeria and Benin.

 Geographic distribution

 In Burkina Faso, Bissa is spoken in Boulgou, Koulpélogo, and Kouritenga Provinces of the Centre-Est Region, in Bazaga and Zoundwéogo Provinces of the Centre–Sud Region (Garango, Gomboussougou, Zabré, and Tenkodogo Cities), and in the Boudry Department of Ganzargou Province of the Plateau-Central Region.

-In Ghana, Bissa is spoken in Bawku Municipal District of the Upper East Region.
+In Ghana, Bissa is spoken in Bawku Municipal District, some other parts five districts in Bawku traditional area in the Upper East Region and also some parts in the North East Region.

 In Togo, Bissa is spoken in Tône Prefecture of the Savanes Region.
 There are also some Bissa speakers in Ivory Coast.